 The evolution of coronaviruses to its current form COVID-19 continues to be a tragedy for millions of people around the world.
 In fact, coronaviruses have been around for a long time – possibly even centuries.
 Some of the older strains include alpha coronaviruses, beta coronaviruses, and more recently, strains over the past ten years have included SARS coronavirus, and MERS coronavirus.
 They have mutated to crossover from animal to human infections at a rate that has alarmed many scientists.

-Contrary to some conspiracy theorists, research has shown that the recent strain COVID-19 was not manufactured in a laboratory for diabolical purposes but instead has evolved naturally to become one of the most infectious and deadly of all modern pathogens.
+Contrary to what some conspiracy theorists think, research has shown that the recent strain COVID-19 was not manufactured in a laboratory for diabolical purposes but instead has evolved naturally to become one of the most infectious and deadly of all modern pathogens.
 With the rapid globalized spread of this virus, we can define COVID-19 as the current “King of all Human Pathogens”.
 And all of humanity must now learn to yield to its power and become prudent to adapt our normal ways of living to avoid the further spread and evolution of this deadly disease.

 The evolution of finance has also evolved over centuries to appear in its current form.
 There was once a time when people opened passbook savings accounts at their local savings bank.
 They would deposit cash at the bank teller window, and the teller would hand-write a ledger entry into the depositors’ savings passbook.
 When you saved enough, maybe the cashier would direct you to purchase a CD or even a mutual fund.
 Fast forward to today where investors open investment accounts via their mobile device, transfer funds into that account instantaneously, and then purchase 0.25 shares of Google stock.